rsm-gh/akbl/README.md

             will not have any effect.

             :param list[str] colors: A list of Hex colors.
-            :param int speed: Speed for switching each areaitem to the next color, 1 =< speed >= 256.
+            :param int speed: Speed for switching each area item to the next color, 1 =< speed >= 256.
         """

     def set_blink_mode(self,